auntiepickle/ff7seventhheavensteamdeck/README.md

 - FF7 Exe: My Computer > FF7DISC1 > FFVII_STEAM > ff7_en.exe

-	-  *This will throw an error and make a file called ff7.exe for you and point to that which is correct*
+	-  *This will throw an error and make a file called ff7.exe for you and point to it, which is correct*

 - Movies: My Computer > FF7DISC1 > FFVII_STEAM > data > movies